 Author’s note June 10, 2018: this post on sanctuary cities keeps growing as our nation’s focus shifts from permissiveness to law enforcement.
 You can enjoy this tale of government gone wrong from the beginning or to read the latest updates just scroll to the bottom of this page.

 We keep hearing that Chicago’s public school system is out of money.
-That didn’t stop a recent thumbs up vote for a strike by the Chicago Teachers Union.
-Illinois is short on cash, too.
-That’s something unions should keep in mind when they get the itch to barter for the pay and benefits of public employees.
-Chicago is joining the state in finding out that there are fewer and fewer things left on which to levy fees and taxes.
-Fortunately for illegal immigrants, being short on cash does not deter Chicago’s determination to remain one of America’s sanctuary cities.
+City officials know that there are fewer and fewer things left on which to levy fees and taxes.
+Fortunately for illegal immigrants, being short on cash does not deter Chicago’s determination to school their children while it boasts being one of America’s sanctuary cities.

 Sanctuary city Chicago welcomes with new ordinance

 Chicago emphasized its sanctuary city status this week.
 Mayor Rahm Emanuel came out in support of a “Welcome City Ordinance” to cement Chicago’s reputation as a city that doesn’t care about the immigration status of its residents.